QLD 4054 Census 2021 + Live DA Data

 Arana Hills

 Detached houses make up 86.9% of dwellings here while apartments sit at just 0.2%, marking Arana Hills as one of Brisbane's most thoroughly suburban pockets.
-The $550,000 median house price stays accessible because the area never densified, and that affordability shows up in the household income reaching the 84.4th percentile nationally against modest housing costs.
 Owner-occupiers dominate, with 48.4% carrying a mortgage and 31.1% owning outright, leaving renters at only 20.5%, well below the national tenant share.
 The median age of 37 runs 3 years below the national figure, and university qualifications at 38.6% sit 8.5 points above national, signalling an educated family belt rather than a transient one.
 A turnover rate of 20.9% means roughly 4 in 5 residents stayed put over five years.

 Arana Hills urban fabric map